hallowf/GameSaveBackups-flask-static/README.md

 First go to https://github.com/hallowf/GameSaveBackups and download the repository, navigate to the directory and run the following code:

 `pyinstaller -m eel user_interface.spec web`

+And you should have a folder named dist containing the program.